Hang-Wu-HW/test/README.md

 ## Date availability

 All data sources are publicly available.
-See below for the details.
+Data used are listed below:

 1. Data on corporate board’s female representation across EU countries from European Institute for Gender Equality: this data is stored in *wmidm_bus_bus\_\_wmid_comp_compbm.xlsx* and can be downloaded from <https://eige.europa.eu/gender-statistics/dgs/indicator/eustrat_ges_lead_bus__wmid_comp__ind53_top/datatable>.
 2. Labor outcome variables across EU countries from the EU Labor Force Survey (“LFS”):  (1) full-time employment data is stored in \*lfsq_epgais.xlsx\* and can be downloaded from <https://ec.europa.eu/eurostat/databrowser/view/LFSQ_EPGAIS__custom_6036320/default/table>.
 (2) working hours data is stored in *lfsq_ewhuis.xlsx* and can be downloaded from <https://ec.europa.eu/eurostat/databrowser/view/lfsq_ewhuis/default/table>.